-We are a clinical-stage biopharmaceutical company developing a new class of immunotherapeutics based on our proprietary arenavirus platform that is designed to target and amplify T cell immune responses to disease.
+We are a clinical-stage biopharmaceutical company developing a new class of immunotherapeutics based on our proprietary arenavirus platform that is designed to target and amplify T cell immune responses to fight diseases.
 We believe that our technologies can meaningfully leverage the human immune system for prophylactic and therapeutic purposes by inducing CD8+ T cell response levels previously not achieved by other immunotherapy approaches.

 We are building a proprietary immuno-oncology pipeline by targeting oncoviral cancer antigens, self-antigens and next-generation antigens.
-Our oncology portfolio includes three disclosed programs, HB-200, HB-300, and HB-700, which all use our replicating technology.
-HB-200 is in clinical development for the treatment of Human Papillomavirus 16-positive cancers, or HPV16+, in an ongoing Phase 1/2 clinical trial.
-HB-300 is in development for the treatment of prostate cancer and expected to move into the clinic after our planned third quarter 2022 filing of an investigational new drug application filing.
+Our oncology portfolio includes three disclosed programs, HB-200, HB-300, and HB-700, all of which use our replicating technology.
+HB-200 is in clinical development for the treatment of Human Papillomavirus 16-positive cancers, or HPV16+, with an ongoing Phase 1/2 clinical trial.
+HB-300 is in development for the treatment of prostate cancer and expected to move into the clinic in the first quarter of 2023.
 HB-700 is our newest asset in preclinical development for treatment of KRAS mutated cancers, including, lung, colorectal and pancreatic cancers.

 Our HB-200 program is comprised of HB-201 single vector therapy and HB-201/HB-202 two vector therapy.
 Both therapies are being evaluated in an ongoing HB-200 Phase 1/2 clinical trial.
-In November 2021, we announced interim data from our ongoing Phase 1 portion of the study, showing promising anti-tumor activity against advanced/metastatic HPV16+ cancers and favorable tolerability.
-Data demonstrated responses and stable disease in head and neck cancer patients who failed prior standard of care therapy.
-We believe that these early-stage data establish proof of concept for our replicating single-vector immunotherapy in oncology.
+In November 2021, we announced interim data from our ongoing Phase 1 portion of the study, showing promising anti-tumor activity against advanced/metastatic HPV16+ cancers and favorable tolerability for HB-200, both as a single and alternating 2-vector product candidate.
+In the second quarter of 2022, data presented at scientific conferences showed that HB-201/HB-202 alternating 2-vector candidate induced immune and clinical responses, as well as stable disease in HPV16+ advanced metastatic/recurrent head and neck cancer patients who failed prior standard of care therapy.
+We believe that these early-stage data establish proof of concept for our replicating viral vector immunotherapy candidate in oncology.